aaubry/YamlDotNet/README.md

 ## The YamlDotNet library

 The library has now been successfully used in multiple projects and is considered fairly stable.
+It is compatible with the following runtimes:

+* netstandard 1.3
+* .NET Framework 4.5
+* Unity Subset v3.5

+The following runtimes are also supported, with a few features missing:

+* .NET Framework 3.5
+* .NET Framework 2.0

+The library is compatible with mono's [Ahead-of-Time compilation](https://www.mono-project.com/docs/advanced/aot/) (AOT), and should work correctly on platforms that depend on it, such as Unity.

 ## More information